Writing efficient VBA UDFs (Part5) – UDF Array Formulas go faster!

 I thought this made a nice example using the techniques outlined in a number of previous posts, so I made another post for you!

-5. Jim Cone Says:
+5. Jim Cone says:

 Try this…